“I’m Leaving Earth”: Internet Stunned Seeing Massive Snake Climbing Tree in Video

 Big snake captured climbing

-With the location not shared in the caption, a video on Arrive Alive's Instagram account showed the huge reptile slithering up a leafy tree.
+With the location not shared in the caption, a video on Arrive Alive's Instagram account showed the huge python slithering up a leafy tree.
 The snake appeared to be many metres long, with its head reaching the top while its tail was near the bottom of the big tree.

 Read also